-ISD is an independent organisation that upholds the highest ethical standards.
-Our independence guarantees us the freedom and responsibility to only pursue projects that comply with the core aims and values of the organisation – to challenge extremism, polarisation, hate and disinformation globally.
-Our strategic direction and policies are governed by an independent Board of Trustees.
+ISD is a non-partisan, non-profit organisation that upholds the highest ethical standards.
+Our independence guarantees us the freedom and responsibility to only pursue projects that comply with our mission, core aims and the values of the organisation.
+Our strategic direction and policies are governed by a Board of Trustees.

 Ethical Funding Policy

 ISD actively fundraises from a diverse range of funding sources in support of our charitable and strategic objectives, to ensure that all our programmes and projects are sustainably funded in line with our mission and values.
-We pursue funding from governments, trusts, foundations, companies and individuals and the diversity of our funding sources helps to maintain and protect ISD’s independence.
-Adherence to this policy is one of the ways in which we ensure that neither the opportunities we pursue, nor our funders’ requirements, have a negative impact on our independence nor distort our objectives.
+We receive funding from governments, trusts, foundations, companies and individuals and the diversity of our funding sources helps us to maintain and protect ISD’s independence.

 Acceptance of Funding Criteria

-ISD pursues and accepts funding from sources in line with the following set of conditions:
+ISD pursues and accepts funding in line with the following set of conditions:

 - The funder demonstrates respect for and adherence to universal human rights, freedom of speech, democracy and the rule of law, and does not support or condone extremism or terrorism

 - The funder does not conduct activities or implement policies that promote violence, hatred or prejudice on the basis of gender, ethnicity, religion, sexuality, age or disability, and does not seek to deflect criticism from their involvement in any of the above by funding ISD